Embassy of the Philippines, Damascus: Staff and activities

 As of 2023, the Philippine Embassy in Damascus is provisionally headed by a chargé d'affaires, pending the appointment of a new ambassador by the Philippine government.
-The current chargée d'affaires is Vida Soraya S. Verzosa, while the last (and so far, only) resident ambassador was Wilfredo R. Cuyugan, who was appointed to the position by President Arroyo.
+The current chargé d'affaires is John G. Reyes, while the last (and so far, only) resident ambassador was Wilfredo R. Cuyugan, who was appointed to the position by President Arroyo.
 A career diplomat, his appointment was confirmed by the Commission on Appointments on June 11, 2008, and he assumed his position with the mission's opening the following year.

 Many of the Embassy's activities center around evacuating Filipinos fleeing the Syrian civil war, with over 4,500 Filipinos being repatriated by 2013, and an activity it coordinates with the embassy in Beirut.
 While most Filipinos have been evacuated, some still remain in the country and the Embassy occasionally reminds those who have remained that repatriation is still available to them, in addition to staying safe and indoors.
 Aside from repatriation, the Embassy participates in a number of cultural activities, like promoting Philippine products at an international bazaar, and holding an art exhibition and art therapy session for World Mental Health Day.

 On January 24, 2021, The Washington Post broke a story accusing Embassy officials of mistreating and abusing female Overseas Filipino Workers (OFWs), many of whom were trafficked into the country illegally, who were in their care.
 OFWs who sought shelter at the Embassy have since been repatriated back to the Philippines, with the first group of OFWs arriving into the country just two weeks after the Washington Post story broke, and the last group arriving in the Philippines on June 24, 2021.
 The DFA also opened an investigation into the conduct of Embassy staff soon after the story's publication.